 In December 2016, we granted 15,299,019 options to purchase our ordinary shares to certain of our employees and a third-party consultant.
 As of December 31, 2016, 5,850,808 options were fully vested, and 9,448,211 options were subject to the applicable vesting schedules.
 In May 2017, we granted 494,904 options to purchase our ordinary shares to certain of our employees, and such options were subject to the applicable vesting schedules.
-In August 2017, our board of directors approved the grant of 200,000 options to purchase our ordinary shares to our independent director appointees and certain of our employees, and such options previously granted were subsequently cancelled.
-As of the date of the prospectus, there were (i) 13,865,219 ordinary shares issued to Ark Trust pursuant to our 2016 Equity Incentive Plan, of which there were 8,473,912 ordinary shares underlying vested options held by Ark Trust and 5,391,307 ordinary shares underlying unvested options that are issued but deemed to be not outstanding held by
+In August 2017, our board of directors approved the grant of 200,000 options to purchase our ordinary shares to our independent director appointees and certain of our employees, and such options were subject to the applicable vesting schedules.
+Certain options previously granted were subsequently cancelled.
+As of the date of the prospectus, there were (i) 13,865,219 ordinary shares issued to Ark Trust pursuant to our 2016 Equity Incentive Plan, of which there were 8,286,412 ordinary shares underlying vested options held by Ark Trust and 5,578,807 ordinary shares underlying unvested options that are issued but deemed to be not outstanding held by